It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 But I could also run quite a lean business model without the costly overheads of an office or travel.

-In addition, I can get a much greater reach across my audience online, which provides a larger target market and more opportunities to grow.
+In addition, I can reach a much greater audience online, which provides a larger target market and more opportunities to grow.

 While I provide most of my online coaching services in Australia and New Zealand, I also have clients in the USA, UK, Canada, and Europe.